codership/documentation/galeracluster/source/weightedquorum.rst

 ===================
 .. _`primary-component`:

-In addition to single node failures, the cluster may be split into several components due to network failure.
-A component is a set of nodes, which are connected to each other, but not to nodes in other components.
+In addition to single node failures, the cluster may split into several components due to network failure.
+A component is a set of nodes that are connected to each other, but not to the nodes that form other components.
+In these situations, only one component can continue to modify the database state to avoid history divergence.
+This component is called the :term:`Primary Component`.

-In such a situation, only one of the components can continue to modify the database state to avoid history divergence.
-This component is called the Primary Component (PC).
-In normal operation, the Galera Cluster is a PC.
-When cluster partitioning happens, Galera Cluster invokes a special quorum algorithm to select a PC that guarantees that there is no more than one primary component in the cluster.
+Under normal operations, your :term:`Primary Component` is the cluster.
+When cluster partitioning occurs, Galera Cluster invokes a special quorum algorithm to select one component as the Primary Component.
+This guarantees that there is never more than one Primary Component in the cluster.

 .. seealso:: Chapter :ref:`Galera Arbitrator <Galera Arbitrator>`

 -------------------
  Weighted Quorum